RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.
-When paraphrasing, use round brackets to add the author(s) family name and the year of publication, or use the author(s) family name as part of your sentence, followed by the year of publication in round brackets.
+When paraphrasing, use round brackets (parentheses) to add the author(s) family name and the year of publication, or use the author(s) family name as part of your sentence, followed by the year of publication in parentheses.

 *Note: When paraphrasing, the citation details can be used at the beginning, middle or end of the sentence.*